HoussemDellai/kubernetes-ingress-tls-ssl-https/README.md

 <service-name>.<namespace>.svc.local

 In this second part of the lab, we will enable HTTPS in Kubernetes using Cert Manager and Lets Encrypt.
+The Cert Manager is used to automatically generate and configure Let's Encrypt certificates.

 ```bash